-- Swap mobile numbers with the backmarker and offer your number to the group riders.
+- Swap mobile numbers with the backmarker and consider offering your number to the group riders.

-- Introduce yourself and the backmarker and ask newcomers to introduce themselves.
-Ascertain the group-riding experience of newcomers and, if necessary, ask others to help Provide route and café stop details.
+- Introduce yourself and the backmarker and identify newcomers.
+Ascertain their group-riding experience and, if necessary, ask others to help.
+Provide brief route and café stop details.

 During the ride – safety

-- When traffic is held up behind, the ride leader or backmarker should give instruction to open gaps in the ride (with at least 20 metres between groups of 3 or 4 riders) to help traffic to safely overtake.
+- When traffic is held up behind, the ride leader or backmarker should give instruction to open gaps in the ride (with at least 10 car lengths between groups of 3 or 4 riders) to help traffic to safely overtake.